Fighting For Your Rights And Interests Since 1997

 Emergency Child Custody

-Emergency Child Custody and Child Support: Preventing Imminent Harm to your Child
+Emergency Child Custody And Child Support: Preventing Imminent Harm To Your Child

 It is impossible to make an exhaustive list of situations that may warrant filing for an emergency order.
-Some of the more common grounds for emergency custody include: if a child is exposed to a substantial risk of bodily injury; if a child is exposed to a substantial risk of sexual abuse; or there is a substantial risk that the child may be abducted or removed from the State of North Carolina for the purposes of evading the jurisdiction of the Court.
+Some of the more common grounds for emergency custody include: if a child is exposed to a substantial risk of bodily injury; if a child is exposed to a substantial risk of sexual abuse; or there is a substantial risk that the child may be abducted or removed from the state of North Carolina for the purposes of evading the jurisdiction of the Court.

 How long does an emergency order last?